mszegedy/plea/story/ch-5.md

 "I… I-I can't f-find it, I'm so sorry, I knew it was here somewhere…" Then she noticed the grocery list she was holding was actually made of two pages.

 "Wait!
 I've got it!
-Uh, I need lithium citrate, sertraline, bupropion, escitalopram, mirtazapine, lamotrigine, injectable estradiol valerate, injectable testosterone, injectable leuprorelin… uh, do you have all those?"
+Uh, I need lithium citrate, sertraline, bupropion, escitalopram, mirtazapine, lamotrigine, injectable estradiol valerate, injectable testosterone, leuprorelin, needles… uh, do you have all those?"

 The cashier stared at her.